New Report Finds PLA Pension Requirements Steal From Employee Paychecks, Harm Employers and Taxpayers

 Additionally, the study notes that nonunion contractors will also face increased and unnecessary exposure to pension fund liability if they perform work under PLAs, including possible withdrawal liability when a PLA project is completed.

-Here’s an interesting tidbit that relates to the ongoing debate about whether or not President Obama’s Feb.
-6 2009 Executive Order 13502, which encourages federal agencies to require PLAs on projects costing more than $25 million, is good public policy.
+Here’s an interesting tidbit that relates to the ongoing debate about the benefits of President Obama’s Feb.
+6 2009, Executive Order 13502, which encourages federal agencies to require PLAs on federal projects costing more than $25 million.

 McGowan found that had President Obama’s pro-PLA Executive Order 13502 been in effect in 2008, additional costs incurred by employers related to wasteful PLA pension requirements likely would have ranged from $230 million to $767 million per year.
 And McGowan estimates lost wages for nonunion construction workers would range from $184 million to more than $613 million, depending on the assumption made for companies executing contracts through PLAs.
 In total, McGowan estimates a move to PLAs would have cost nonunion employees and their employers $414 million to more than $1.38 billion annually, had Executive Order 13502 been in effect on federal construction projects in 2008.